Optician negligence is the failure of an optician to provide you with a ‘reasonable standard of care’.

-We’re here to help you get access to the right personal injury solicitor for your case, and to make the process of claiming as simple and straightforward as possible.
-Importantly, we’ll leave you with the time and energy to focus on getting things back on track.
+A trained legal adviser will be able to help you get access to the right personal injury solicitor for your case, and to make the process of claiming as simple and straightforward as possible.
+Importantly, they’ll leave you with the time and energy to focus on getting things back on track.

-Our advisors have the expertise to be able to let you know whether it’s likely you could make a compensation claim.
-And once we’ve put you in touch with one of our solicitors, you’ll receive the very best legal representation and can do most of the work on your behalf.
+Your adviser will have the expertise to be able to let you know whether it’s likely you could make a compensation claim.
+And once they’ve put you in touch with one of their solicitors, you’ll receive the very best legal representation, and they will do most of the work on your behalf.

-Almost all our claims are made on a no win no fee basis.
+Almost all personal injury claims are made on a no win no fee basis.
 This takes the financial risk out of making a claim, as you’ll only need to pay your solicitor if your case is successful.